adeldjama/Hacking-Game/README.md

 1- Connect to lab-vm using RDP (The Public IP address and credentials will be provided by the coach)

-2- Discover the private IP address of workstation-vm using a tool that you have in the toolbox
+2- Discover the private IP address of workstation-vm using one tool in the toolbox

 3- Find the credentials (login and password) that allow you to connect to workstation-vm using RDP